swhipz/RustLearn/README.md

-# RustLearn ¿?
+# RustLearn Â¿?

-Welcome to **RustLearn** ¿ your repository for mastering the Rust programming language! ¿?
-Whether you're a beginner taking your first steps into systems programming or an experienced developer, this repo is your companion in exploring the powerful, safe, and fast world of Rust.
+Welcome to **RustLearn** Â¿ my repository for mastering the Rust programming language! Â¿?
+Here's what ChatGPT thinks this github repo README should look like.

 ---

-## Why Rust? ¿?
+## Why Rust? Â¿?

 - **Performance:** Write code that runs at the speed of light, with zero-cost abstractions.
 - **Memory Safety:** Avoid segmentation faults and data races.